mermaid-js/mermaid/docs/classDiagram.md

 ### Class

 UML provides mechanisms to represent class members, such as attributes and methods, and additional information about them.
-A single instance of a class in the diagram contain three compartments:
+A single instance of a class in the diagram contains three compartments:
  - The top compartment contains the name of the class.
 It is printed in bold and centered, and the first letter is capitalized.
+It may also contain optional annotation text describing the nature of the class.
  - The middle compartment contains the attributes of the class.
 They are left-aligned and the first letter is lowercase.
  - The bottom compartment contains the operations the class can execute.
 They are also left-aligned and the first letter is lowercase.